 POCD is a long-term and potentially reversible neurological complication that predominantly seen in elderly patients after major surgery.
 It seriously impairs patients' learning ability and memory, reduces their one-year survival rate after surgery, increases the risk of dementia, and prolongs patients' hospitalization, which inevitably adds to socio-economic burden [1, 3-7].
 POCD affects an estimated 12% of patients with previously unimpaired cognitive function undergoing non-cardiac surgery under anesthesia [8].
-While POCD is more prevalent in seniors, its incidence is also high among other age groups.
+While advanced age is a key risk factor for POCD, its incidence is also high among other age groups.
 With the aging of society, an increasing number of patients will undergo surgical treatment, potentially leading to a rise in the incidence of POCD.
 Therefore, in recent years, POCD has garnered considerable attention from scholars across various disciplines.